linxuyalun/devops/doc/cloud-native.md

 ## Kubernetes demo

-You can learn about `kubectl` document which was just rewrote in k8s 1.14 [here](https://kubectl.docs.kubernetes.io/).
+You can learn about `kubectl` document which was just rewritten in k8s 1.14 [here](https://kubectl.docs.kubernetes.io/).

 All files in the following demos can be found [here](../k8s-demo).